jpetelka/jpetelka.github.io/_portfolio/portfolio-1.md

 - browser warnings
 - link-focused warnings

-As I ideated through what a link-focused warning should look like, I realized there was an opportunity to further leverage research on security warnings.
-Similar to banner or browser warnings, link-focused warnings could statically mark-up a suspicious hyperlink OR the warning could appear dynamically when an email reader hovers over a suspicious link.
+As I ideated through what a link-focused warning should look like, I realized there was an opportunity to further leverage insights from security warning research.
+Similar to banner or browser warnings, link-focused warnings statically mark-up a suspicious hyperlink.
+Alternatively, the warning could appear dynamically when an email reader hovers over a suspicious link.
 Prior work suggested that security warnings are most effective when they are actively displayed, rather than statically displayed**.

 \** Serge Egelman, Lorrie Faith Cranor, and Jason Hong.
 2008.
 You’ve been warned: an empirical study of the effectiveness of web browser phishing warnings.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems.
 ACM, 1065–1074